 e) You authorize us to fill in any blanks on the application form.

 a) If we supply multiple services, the special terms, prices and service terms that would apply to the different services if ordered separately apply to each of them individually within the mixture.

-a) Domain names and SSL certificates will be automatically renewed for you unless there is explicit prior instruction in writing from You for us to not to do so, charges will be added to your next monthly bill.
+a) Domain names and SSL certificates will not be automatically renewed for you unless there is explicit prior instruction in writing from You for us to do so.
+A new quote will be provided to you for approval before we can proceed and any charges will be added to your next months bill.

 2.10 Changes to customer contracts

 a) We may change any part of our Standard Terms and Conditions by amending the Official Copy of this document.

 b) We may change our price list – where we do, You can obtain new pricing by contacting us (unless we have already informed You).

 c) We may change any other part of Your customer contract, including our price list, by informing You of the change, but in the case of fixed term contracts we cannot change the price You pay until after the fixed term has expired.